Nonconventional Polynomial CLT: Limiting covariances

-and the proposition follows. \end{proof} We conclude this section by showing that $D^2=\lim_{N\to\infty}E\xi^2_N(1)$ exists, as claimed in Theorem \ref{thm2.2}.
-Again, by the reduction made in Section \ref{sec3} it will be sufficient to prove this only in the case $\hat\ell=\ell$.
-Then $r_i=i$, $i=1,...,\ell$, and so by (\ref{2.19}),
+We conclude this section by showing that $D^2=\lim_{N\to\infty}E\xi^2_N(1)$ exists, as claimed in Theorem \ref{thm2.2}.
+Again, relying on Section \ref{sec3}, it is sufficient to prove this only in case that $\hat\ell=\ell$.
+In this case $r_i=i$, $i=1,...,\ell$, and by (\ref{2.19}),